 Method

-Begin by lightly greasing individual ramekins with a bit of oil.
+Begin by lightly greasing individual ramekins with a bit of olive oil (you may use cooking spray!).
 This recipe is for 4 x 150ml ramekins (like these here).
-Place them on a baking tray.
+Place them on a baking dish.
 Preheat the oven to 180° C Fan.
 Then, wash and thoroughly dry your spinach.
 Chop them up roughly and divide them between your ramekins.

-Bake the smoked salmon eggs for 15-20 minutes, until egg whites are set (but note that they will continue cooking slowly when you take them to the table), but yolks are still soft and runny.
+Bake the smoked salmon eggs for 15-20 minutes (or 12-15 minutes if you like runnier eggs) in the middle of your oven, until you have just-set whites (but note that they will continue cooking slowly when you take them to the table), but yolks are still soft and runny.
 Cooking time will depend on the size of your eggs and the ramekins you’re using.
 Towards the end of the cooking time, keep checking.
-If the whites aren’t setting, it’s likely due to the moisture in the spinach.
+If the egg whites aren’t setting, it’s likely due to the moisture in the spinach.
 Just pop the ramekins under the grill for 30 seconds.
 Once cooked, you can sprinkle the top with fresh dill or chopped chive!

 We love serving our Smoked Salmon and Spinach Eggs In Ramekins with freshly baked Sourdough Bread!
 Delicious!